faizilham/msc-thesis/main/ch6_collection_extension.typ

 $
 ]

-Instead of just concrete utilization statuses {$NU$, $UT$}, we also include the set of utilization variables $Omega$ into the utilization lattice $U$.
-We include the utilization variables to allow easier inference that we will explain later.
-The program state lattice $Sigma$ comprises of two maps $S$, which is the map of value sources (calls, parameters, and free variables) to its utilization, and $Y$, which is the map of utilization variables to its known utilization statuses.
+Instead of just concrete utilization status {$NU$, $UT$}, we also include the set of utilization variables $Omega$ into the utilization lattice $U$.
+We include the utilization variables to allow easier inference which we will explain later.
+The program state lattice $Sigma$ comprises two maps $S$, which is the map of value sources (calls, parameters, and free variables) to its utilization, and $Y$, which is the map of utilization variables to its known utilization status.

 #let yp = $gamma_p^circle.small$
 #let ypo = $gamma_p^circle.small.filled$